postgrespro/pg_probackup/Documentation.md

 ...
 ```

-You can unpin a backup by setting `--ttl` option to zero using [set-backup](#set-backup) command.
+You can unpin the backup by setting the `--ttl` option to zero using [set-backup](#set-backup) command.
 Example:

     pg_probackup set-backup -B backup_dir --instance instance_name -i backup_id --ttl=0

-Only pinned backups have `expire-time` attribute in backup metadata.
+Only pinned backups have the `expire-time` attribute in the backup metadata.

+>NOTE: Pinned incremental backup will also implicitly pin all its parent backups.

-### WAL Retention Policy
+#### WAL Archive Retention Policy

-By default, pg_probackup treatment of WAL is very conservative and only "redundant" WAL segments can be purged, i.e. segments that cannot be applied to any existing backup in the backup catalog.
-To save disk space, you can configure WAL retention policy, to keep WAL of limited depth measured in backups.
+By default, pg_probackup treatment of WAL Archive is very conservative and only "redundant" WAL segments can be purged, i.e. segments that cannot be applied to any of the existing backups in the backup catalog.
+To save disk space, you can configure WAL Archive retention policy, that allows to keep WAL of limited depth measured in backups per timeline.

 Suppose you have backed up the *node* instance in the *backup_dir* directory with configured [WAL archiving](#setting-up-continuous-wal-archiving):